cloudbeatsch/deploy-databricks/README.md

     - Databricks region
     - *Optional*: Template folder path containing notebook templates

+- You may also pass these inline like below:

+        ./DeployDbricks/cluster/mountadl_secret.sh \
+            $dlName \
+            $spName \
+            $spClientId \
+            $spTenantId \
+            $kvName \
+            $kvSpSecretName \
+            $dbricksLocation \
+            $dbricksScope \
+            $dbricksNotebookTemplates

-- This will upload the following notebooks to the specified Databricks workspace:
+- These scripts will upload the following notebooks to the specified Databricks workspace:
     - **config.py** - contains all configuration to mount ADL.
 Do not share this notebook!
+Only used by `confignb`.
-    - **mountadl_dbfs.py** - contains bootstap code to mount ADL via DBFS.
+    - **mountadl_<confignb/secret>_dbfs.py** - contains bootstap code to mount ADL via DBFS.
 See here for more info: https://docs.azuredatabricks.net/spark/latest/data-sources/azure/azure-datalake.html#mount-azure-data-lake-stores-with-dbfs
-    - **mountadl_sparkApi.py** - contains bootstap code to mount ADL via Spark API.
+    - **mountadl_<confignb/secret>_sparkApi.py** - contains bootstap code to mount ADL via Spark API.
 See here for more info: https://docs.azuredatabricks.net/spark/latest/data-sources/azure/azure-datalake.html#access-azure-data-lake-store-using-the-spark-api

 ### D. Optional: Create cluster to run notebooks